SAJAD-net/Programming_Quest/README.md

 # unix-tools
-	Purpose of this is, programming small tools
+	Purpose of this repo is, programming small tools
-	By unix tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix based systems.
+	By unix-tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix based systems.

 ## encryptor